-Malta has a long history of many occupations due to its strategic location in the Mediterranean sea.
+Malta has a long history of many occupations due to its strategic location in the Mediterranean Sea.
 Even Napoleon and Hitler occupied the island of Malta.
 As a result of Mdina’s elevated location in the center of the island, it was a highly desirable location for the rulers.
 You can view the whole island and the sea from Mdina, providing warning of approaching enemies.

 The ancient fortified town of Mdina dates back to the Bronze Age, ~2000 BC.
 The impressive fortifications were built by the many occupiers Malta has known.
 This includes the Romans, Arabs, Normans, Spaniards, and Knights of St John.
 Through St Paul’s shipwreck, Mdina, at the time Melite, can be found in the Bible!

-In 1090 AD, the Normans took over, therefore bringing Christianity back to Malta.
+In 1090 AD, the Normans took over, bringing Christianity back to Malta.
 As a result, many noble families settled in Mdina.
 But the occupations were not over.
 The Normans were followed by the Germans, which were followed by the Angevins from France.
 The Maltese noble families grew in stature after a 1482 Royal Charter 1482 from King Alfonso V confirmed the right of the Maltese people to hold a degree of independence.
 A local government and University were set up in Mdina.

-Knights of the Military Order of Saint John
+Mdina’s Knights of the Military Order of Saint John

 When the Knights of the Military Order of Saint John arrived on the island around 1530, Malta’s self-governing power was lost.
 As a result, resentment grew among the nobles.
 The Knights, though, found Mdina’s fortifications weak, and the Knights wanted to be closer to the harbor, so they made their base Birgu.
-This left the nobles to their isolation in Mdina, but the city lost its capital status.
+This left the nobles isolated in Mdina, but the city lost its capital status.
 In the following years, the Knights were in constant battle with the Islamic Ottoman Empire over the rule of the Mediterranean.
 It came to a head in 1565 in the form of the Great Siege.
 The Ottomans tried to take Mdina but retreated when the city fired its cannon.